-Acupuncture is a system of medicine that works by examining the flow of energy around your body and using sophisticated techniques to improve or correct problems which have caused disorder, pain or illness. it is one of the most widely accepted forms of complementary medicine and used increasingly all over the world.
+Acupuncture is a system of medicine that works by examining the flow of energy around your body and using specialised techniques to improve or correct problems which have caused disorder, pain or illness.
 Having stood the test of time for over 2000 years, there is a growing body of recognized scientific evidence to support its' use for many conditions including pain, depression and other diseases.

 The word 'needle' can be misleading.
 Those used for acupuncture are as fine as a cats whisker and generally don't go further in than half their length - a lot of people barely feel them once they're in, just a gentle awareness of some warmth or tingling sensation.